 \section{Conclusions}

-In this work we explored the power of diffusive shock acceleration in the wind bubbles excavated by ULXs.
-We did so by solving the space and energy-dependent cosmic-ray transport equation, and particularly focusing on the particle acceleration at the wind termination shocks of these bubbles.
+In this work, we explored the power of diffusive shock acceleration in the wind bubbles excavated by ULXs.
+We did so by solving the space and energy-dependent cosmic-ray transport equation, and particularly by focusing on the particle acceleration at the wind termination shocks of these bubbles.
 We studied the maximum energy of these accelerators and discussed the associated multi-messenger radiation in terms of gamma rays, high-energy neutrinos, and radio.
 We finally explored the possible role of ULXs as Galactic cosmic-ray sources.

-We found that for a wide range of typical parameters ULXs can accelerate protons up to several PeV, while the most powerful sources could energize up to tens of PeV.
-This suggests that ULX wind bubbles shall be considered as a new class of PeVatrons.
+We found that for a wide range of typical parameters, ULXs can accelerate protons up to several peta-electronvolts, while the most powerful sources could energize up to tens of peta-electronvolts.
+This suggests that ULX wind bubbles can be considered as a new class of PeVatrons.

 We applied our model to the super-Eddington accreting Galactic source SS~433 where we found that the maximum energy can be as high as 3-8 PeV and the associated wind bubble could be already detectable in gamma rays as a diffuse GeV component.
 The bubble emission might also explain the flux of gamma-rays observed by LHAASO at energies $>100$~TeV as well as the change in the gamma-ray source morphology taking place at around that energy.
-In particular, we argued that below 100 TeV the collimated jets dominate the emission whereas, at higher energies, where the inverse Compton is expected to fade down, the hadronic bubble emission can be observed.
+In particular, we argued that below 100 TeV the collimated jets dominate the emission, whereas at higher energies, where the inverse Compton is expected to fade down, the hadronic bubble emission can be observed.

 We noticed that in \cite{LHAASO_BH_2024}, the hadronic interpretation is supported by a spatial coincidence of the emission (>100 TeV) with a giant molecular cloud.
-As the real position of such a cloud with respect to the geometrical boundaries of the bubble is uncertain we leave a detailed study of the bubble-cloud modeling to a follow-up investigation.
-However, we point out that, if the cloud was embedded inside the forward shock radius, the system might be already qualitatively described by our scenario S2.
-On the other hand, if the cloud was situated at larger distances than the forward shock, a proper diffusion model shall be applied to the escaping particles to infer the actual cloud luminosity.
+As the real position of such a cloud with respect to the geometrical boundaries of the bubble is uncertain, we leave a detailed study of the bubble-cloud modeling to a follow-up investigation.
+However, we point out that if the cloud was embedded inside the forward shock radius, the system might already be qualitatively described by our scenario S2.
+On the other hand, if the cloud was situated at larger distances than the forward shock, a proper diffusion model would be applied to the escaping particles to infer the actual cloud luminosity.